image-amazing/fdd/README.md

   cd fdd_linux
   vim CMakeLists.txt
 ```
- If you switched play sound on,you should install sox at first.
+ If you switched play sound option on,you should install sox at first.
 ```
    sudo apt-get install sox
 ```